szageda/keeb-utils/Linux/KMonad/README.md

 4. Uncomment (remove `;;`) the lines starting with `input` and `output` under the `Windows` section.
 5. Save your changes.
 6. Start KMonad.

+> [!NOTE]
+> In contrast to Linux, on Windows you don't have to configure the keyboard device; i.e., leave the `input` and `output` fields as they are.